kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

   `"8452344e2becec931ece4e33c4674e4e,42982310de6c63381718ccfa6d8cf397"`.
 This
   is an optional parameter.
-* `gidMin`, `gidMax` : The minimum and maximum value of GID range for the storage class.
+* `gidMin`, `gidMax` : The minimum and maximum value of GID range for the StorageClass.
 A unique value (GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
 These are optional values.
 If not specified, the volume will be provisioned with a value between 2000-2147483647 which are defaults for gidMin and gidMax respectively.